 Building a Practice Based on Patient Readiness

-Season 2 is reimagining patient entry points into a Functional Medicine practice based on patient readiness.
-Dr. Nathan Morris and Kara Ware answer the question, how can we make functional medicine more approachable, affordable, and sustainable right when the masses need us the most.
+Season 2 reimagines patient entry points into a functional medicine practice based on patient readiness.
+Dr. Nathan Morris and Kara Ware answer how we can make functional medicine more approachable, affordable, and sustainable when the masses need us the most.

-Dr. Morris, Kara Ware, and their guests Margret Moore, Dan Kalish, Ashley Howell, and Leigh-Ann Webster make a strong, compelling case for why and how to integrate a health coach into a functional medicine practice as to improve patient engagement, therefore, patient retention, thus optimizing clinical outcomes, which means more word of mouth referrals, and thus, a healthy practice bottom line.
+Dr. Morris, Kara Ware, and their guests Margret Moore, Dan Kalish, Ashley Howell, and Leigh-Ann Webster make a robust and compelling case for why and how to integrate a health coach into a functional medicine practice as to improve patient engagement, therefore, patient acquisition, activation and retention, thus optimizing clinical outcomes, which means more word of mouth referrals, and thus, a healthy practice bottom line.

 “IFM tells us to integrate a health coach.
 It wasn’t until I hired Kara as my business coach did I know how to fully utilize my health coach’s skills or design the front and back-office systems to optimize patient activation and retention.”
 Dr. Emily Roedershiemer, DO

 Every practitioner has had the experience of meeting with a patient for the first time who is in a state of crisis.
 That emotional distress prohibits change and diminishes the patient’s ability to communicate and remember essential guidance and recommendations.

 Instead of treating the patient, the practitioner winds up in more of a coaching role – explaining, educating, and comforting patients.
 This is not only challenging for the practitioner, but it prevents them from using their true gifts of healing.